docsforadobe/javascript-tools-guide/docs/scripting-xmp/accessing-the-xmp-scripting-api.md

   newPacket = xmp.serialize( XMPConst.SERIALIZE_OMIT_PACKET_WRAPPER | XMPConst.SERIALIZE_USE_COMPACT_FORMAT ) );
   thumb.metadata = new Metadata( newPacket );
   ```
-- To write metadata back to the file for a thumbnail, you can access the thumbnail’s file and create an
+- To write metadata back to the file for a thumbnail, you can access the thumbnail's file and create an
   [XMPFile object](xmpscript-object-reference.md#xmpfile-object) object to access the embedded metadata directly:
   ```default
   xmp = new XMPFile( thumb.spec.fsName, XMPConst.UNKNOWN, XMPConst.OPEN_FOR_UPDATE );